ocaml/dune/doc/concepts.rst

   - ``always``: the action requires a clean environment
   - ``none``: the action must run in the build directory
-  - ``preserve_file_kind``: the action needs the files it reads to look like normal files (so dune won't use symlinks for sandboxing)
+  - ``preserve_file_kind``: the action needs the files it reads to look like normal files (so Dune won't use symlinks for sandboxing)

 In all these cases, the argument supports :ref:`variables`.